ckcr4lyf/qbit-race/README.md

 ## Prometheus Exporter

-`qbit-race` now also features a prometheus exporter, which is a lightweight http server (based on fastify) which exports a few stats in a prometheus friendly format.
+`qbit-race` now also features a prometheus exporter, which is a lightweight http server (based on fastify) that exports a few stats in a prometheus friendly format.

 The stats exposed are: